ucsb/webguide/web-accessibility.md

 how text on a web page is read via assistive technologies, like screen readers, including volume, balance, timing, and more.

+#### Ensure Media is Accessible

+When including multimedia, such as videos or interactive presentations, on your website, ensure that media is accessible to all of your users.
+For example, all videos should include captions for deaf and hard of hearing audiences.

 ### Importance of Web Accessibility

 "Accessibility is a Civil Rights issue and inaccessible websites violate the